kalaondr/node-slate-test/source/includes/main.md

 Property        | Type                         | Description
 --------------- | ---------------------------- | -----------
-searchId        | string                       | Unique id of your search query. passengersCount | integer                      | The count of passengers this search query was for. currency        | string                       | Currency used for all prices in this response. options         | list of `TripOption`         | List of options for this trip.
+searchId        | string                       | Unique id of your search query. expiresAt       | string                       | UTC timestamp of when the offers in this response expire.
+After this time it is no longer possible to book them, you need to make a new search. passengersCount | integer                      | The count of passengers this search query was for. currency        | string                       | Currency used for all prices in this response. options         | list of `TripOption`         | List of options for this trip.